Everybody's Golf (Series) Accessibility Report

 Play Without Hearing: No audio cues are necessary to play the game well.

 We haven’t documented any accessibility features for Communication in Everybody's Golf which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+The following games are similar to Everybody's Golf, and offer accessibility features for Communication:

 System Accessibility Settings